gvieralopez/SC2Helperbot/README.md

 ## Contributing

 Just make a PR.
 We want to add this in the future:
-* Save and plot the time evolution of the MMR for each user ladder
+* Plot the time evolution of the MMR for each user ladder
 * Add some filter buttons to the ranking (Server, league, race, no duplicate users, etc)